martin12333/Readable-Lisp-S-expressions/tutorial.md

     run head(-10 "README")

-You can even do this with Common Lisp (e.g., clisp), but since unsweeten expects Scheme syntax, you have to limit yourself to the syntax in common between Scheme and Common Lisp.
+You can even do this with Common Lisp (e.g., clisp).
+Since unsweeten expects Scheme syntax, at this time you have to limit yourself to the syntax in common between Scheme and Common Lisp.
+This is not a limitation on the *concept* of sweet-expressions, it's just a lmitation of our current implementation.
+So here's an example using clisp:

+    #!/usr/bin/env sweet-run
+    ;#!/usr/bin/env clisp

-The "examples" subdirectory has files *sweet-run-demo-clisp*, *sweet-run-demo-guile*, and *sweet-run-demo-scsh* that demonstrate this.
-If you've *installed* the readable system (with "make install") you can just run them.
-If you haven't installed the readable system, you'll need modify your PATH so that the script can find the programs it needs, e.g.:
+The "examples" subdirectory has files *sweet-run-demo-clisp*, *sweet-run-demo-guile*, and *sweet-run-demo-scsh* that demonstrate sweet-run.
+If you've *installed* the readable system (with "make install"), you can just run them.
+If you haven't installed the readable system, you'll need modify your PATH so that the sweet-run and unsweeten programs can be found.
+On a Bourne shell system, if sweet-run and unsweeted are in your current directory, you can modify your PATH by running:

-    PATH="./$PATH" example/sweet-run-demo-guile
+    export PATH="$(pwd)/$PATH"

+Now you can run (for example) "example/sweet-run-demo-guile" to run that guile demo.

 Sweeten: Translating S-expressions into Sweet-expressions
 =========================================================

-We also have a filter called "sweeten" that translates existing S-expressions into Sweet-expressions (the *reverse* of unsweeten).
-You can use sweeten to help you understand understand sweet-expressions, or move an existing program to sweet-expressions.
+We also have a filter called "sweeten" that translates existing S-expressions into sweet-expressions (this is the *reverse* of unsweeten).
+You can use sweeten to help you understand sweet-expressions, or to move an existing program to sweet-expressions.

 Just put some S-expressions into a file and you can have them translated.
 For example, you could the following in file "demo.scm":